JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 # 4. Exciting Charges

-We are now at the phase where we can actually start the experiment.
+We are now at the phase where we can start the experiment.
 The first part of our experiment is to excite charges at one side of our lattice so at to mimic photoexcitation on one side of our device.
 We will model photoexcitation by deciding the number of charges we want to excite and randomly picking sites on the first plane of our lattice to place these charges.
 There are of course more sophisticated methods for doing this i.e. you could use the materials absorption coefficient and the incident light spectrum to calculate the number of charges that would be excited and how far they would penetrate the material.